jesusdarias/asor_repo/README.md

 ```
 **5)** Add the actual code for the generation of the explanation to the poste method. **Note:** currently we return a json containing the values of each explanation.
 This json will also contain a URL to download a plot or image of the explanation when applicable.

 **6)** For the get method, we directly return a dictionary that serves a documentation for the explainer.
 In our example, we include a brief description of the explainer method, the format of the model and data files, and the actual parameters that should be passed in the *params* dictionary.
 We also include a usage example of this parameters.
+Example get method for LIME:

 ```python
 def get(self):